 growing up in new york city, i regularly went to the museums with my mother. the met, the guggenheim, the whitney, the museum of modern art. i remember one time we went to moma and i saw a jasper johns painting of the united states map. i thought it was the coolest thing. i was maybe 10 and i remember looking around at all the adults studying the art and wandering the galleries. and it occurred to me that this was something grown-ups took seriously, that it was important. it really lit a fire.

-after about 5 years, i was on the boston art world map. long story short, i fell into what i can only describe as a lover’s quarrel with the art world. around the same time, the lease on my studio on portland street was expiring, i owed the art store a lot of money, and, at age 35, didn’t have a car, a house or a health plan. i stepped away from art and into the advertising world on the creative side. after working at a few advertising agencies in boston, i was recruited to an agency in north carolina.
+after about 5 years, i was on the boston art world map. this included group shows at the institute of contemporary art, the boston museum of fine arts, and the danforth museum as well as 3 solos at the clark gallery. but then I kind of hit the wall. long story short, i fell into what i can only describe as a lover’s quarrel with the art world. around the same time, the lease on my studio on portland street was expiring, i owed the art store a lot of money, and, at age 35, didn’t have a car, a house or a health plan. i stepped away from art and into the advertising world on the creative side. after working at a few advertising agencies in boston, i was recruited to an agency in north carolina.

 i thought i’d only be there for a few years before moving on, but every time i had my bags packed, an interesting new client, greater responsibilities, and salary were thrown at me, so I stayed.